 This usually happens once a summer due to adult working schedules, and it's usually a multi-day getaway.

 4. Theme Park Trip

 These trips usually take place at the Silverwood Theme Park and are fairly close to our home, so no hotel is usually needed.
 This is an entire day trip, from morning to late night.
 Kids absolutely love them and wait for them all year.
-They like to enjoy and challenge each other to every ride.
-And if you have not been on the “Aftershock Ride” (which is as scary as it sounds) you’re a chicken, they say, lol!
+They like to enjoy and challenge each other on every ride.
+And if you have not been on the "Aftershock Ride" (which is as scary as it sounds) you’re a chicken, they say, lol!
 One of their favorite rides are Spin Cycle, Bumper Boats, and Roaring Creek Log Flume.
 Little kids’ favorite rides are the Airplanes, Puppy-Go-Round and Flying Elephants.